Revoke entitlement

 Postings

 None.
-Entitlements track ownership, not value.
-So revokeEntitlement writes no double-entry posting and touches no account.
+Entitlements track ownership only, so revokeEntitlement writes no double-entry posting and touches no account.

 The handler drops the ownership record through unit.entitlements.revoke.
-The returned transaction exists only because a committed outcome must carry one; its leg and link lists are empty.
+The returned transaction carries empty leg and link lists.

 Authorization